dotnet/dotnet-docker/documentation/supported-platforms.md

 ## Operating Systems

 .NET tries to [support a broad set of operating systems and versions](https://github.com/dotnet/core/blob/master/os-lifecycle-policy.md).
 With containers, it’s too expensive and confusing to support the full matrix of options.
 In practice, images are produced for a select set of operating systems and versions.
+If official .NET Docker images aren't provided for your choice OS, you'll need to [author your own Dockerfile which installs .NET](scenarios/installing-dotnet.md).

 ### Linux